MogulMVC/MogulIcons/README.md

-Mogul Icons is an icon set containing anything from social icons to ui element icons.
+MogulIcons is an icon set containing anything from social icons to ui element icons.

 Icons are named based on their size.
 Thus ".MIconClose16x16" is a close icon that is 16 pixels tall by 16 pixles wide.